What is a root canal?

 Even if there is a crown on your tooth, many endodontists will not see that as a problem and can carefully extract the crown and move on with the procedure.
 They might ask for details on the last procedure, so be sure to go prepared.

 Will there be pain after the procedure?

-Will I need a crown after a root canal?
+Will I need a Crown after my root canal?

-I just received a crown; will I need a root canal?
+I just received a crown will I need a root canal now?

 A root canal removes the bacteria and cleans the tooth, and it is not necessary if you have simply gotten a crown.

 If you have any more questions regarding either the root canal procedure or the equipment that we will use, contact us today:

 For more information, visit my website: YoungBuiDDS.com